proAnkush/node-bitcask/README.md

 >"Bitcask[^1] is an Erlang application that provides an API for storing and retrieving key/value data using log-structured hash tables that provide very fast access.
 The design of Bitcask was inspired, in part, by log-structured filesystems and log file merging." - riak docs

-**node-bitcask** is a NodeJS implementation of the proposed storage system, without depending on third party node_modules.
+**node-bitcask** is a NodeJS implementation of the proposed storage system.
+It is a log structured hash table.

+Log structured: Data structure that allows append operations only, to utilise the sequential speeds of traditional mechanical hard drives.

+Hash tables: In memory Key-Value pairs with O(1) read and write complexity.

+node-bitcask allows asynchronous and synchronous operations on such a log structured hash table, where values are md5 verified, to store and provide data accurately.
+It also features resilience to power outage, vertical scalability, space optimization by periodic compaction.

 ## Installation
 ---